PAIDiPaidThis.com

 The quick version

 • A basic scale and polish is cheap.
-Extractions are what drive the bill up.
+Extractions are what drive the bill up, and they can turn a modest quote into a much bigger invoice.

-• Much of the cost is fixed regardless of how many teeth: the anaesthetic, monitoring, and the vet's time.
+• Much of the cost is fixed regardless of how many teeth come out: the anaesthetic, the monitoring, and the vet's time are charged whether one tooth is removed or ten.

-• Quotes and final bills often differ, because the number of extractions is decided during the procedure.
+• Quotes and final bills often differ, because the number of extractions is decided during the procedure, once the vet can see and x-ray the mouth properly.

-• Published list prices tend to undercount reality, because they quote the starting price before extractions.
+• Published list prices tend to undercount reality, because they quote the starting price before any extractions are added.

 What people actually paid